Why Keep a Dream Journal? The Benefits

 Can Writing Down Dreams Reduce Anxiety?

-Research suggests that processing emotional dream content through journaling can help regulate emotions and reduce anxiety by integrating difficult experiences.
+Research suggests that reflecting on emotional dream content through journaling may support emotion regulation by helping you name and organize difficult experiences.

 Track Emotional Patterns with Dream Radar